Contrasting Nextnrg (NXXT) and Its Peers

-This table compares Nextnrg and its rivals gross revenue, earnings per share and valuation.
+This table compares Nextnrg and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue